In this article

 First, set up your project's message channels and types.

 It's common to set up a single marketing channel per message medium (email, push, SMS, etc.) and specific message types within each of those channels.
+For some more tips, read Message Channels and Types Best Practices.

-2. Build a subscription preference center
+# Step 2: Build a subscription preference center

 A subscription preference center should allow users to view and update their subscription preferences.

-2.1 Displaying a user's subscription preferences
+# 2.1 Displaying a user's subscription preferences

 When rendering a subscription preference center, your web server should populate the screen with data about a specific user's subscription preferences.
-To determine which user's data to display, use a URL parameter (as described below).
+To determine which user's data to display, use a URL parameter as described below).

 Your web server can retrieve the user's current subscription preferences by